fishMANrich/fishMANrich/README.md

-- 👋 Hi, I’m @fishMANrich
+- 👋 Hi, I’m @feds101
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in learning how to code, crypto, finance, sports and programming
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me afs0019618@agderskolen.no
+- 📫 How to reach me edgaras.leknickas@gmail.com

 <!---
 fishMANrich/fishMANrich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.